-UPDATE 4-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines
+UPDATE 5-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines

 Domestic government bonds account for 10 percent of Italian banks’ total assets, making them vulnerable to a rise in Rome’s debt costs.

 Shares in Intesa Sanpaolo, one of Italy’s strongest banks, tumbled 3.8 percent.
-UniCredit fell almost 5 percent, dragging the Italian stock market down 2.3 percent on a day when broader European stocks fell 0.8 percent.
+UniCredit fell 4 percent, dragging the Italian stock market down 2.5 percent on a day when broader European stocks fell 1 percent.

 The Italian stock index is now trading at a wider valuation discount to euro area equities than during the euro debt crisis, suggesting that Rome’s budget woes are penalising Italian companies particularly hard.
 Cheap valuations however could eventually lure back investors hunting for bargains.

-Italy’s expansionary multi-year budget plan published late on Thursday may backfire on the populist government, say analysts who see a risk of rising borrowing costs and ratings downgrades.
+Italy’s expansionary multi-year budget plan published late on Thursday may backfire on the populist government, say analysts, who see a risk of rising borrowing costs and ratings downgrades.

-On Monday, Salvini said he hoped credit ratings agencies would show no prejudice towards Italy.
+Salvini said he hoped ratings agencies would show no prejudice towards Italy.
 He again ruled out an exit from the euro.

 “The euro zone without Italy is not something I could see,” said Talib Sheikh, manager of the Jupiter Flexible Income Fund.